 Fun fact(s): A very versatile ingredient widely produced in Asia (mainly Japan, China, and India) that can be used both in savory and sweet dishes!

-Taste and Texture: Similar to the regular white (hulled) and brown (unhulled) sesame seeds, which btw made it to my List of 35 Brown Vegetables (+ Photos!), black sesame seeds have a nutty, earthy, and slightly bitter flavor that adds a complex and deeper tone to your dishes.
-When toasted, the flavor becomes deeper and a little bit smoky.
+Taste and Texture: Similar to the regular white (hulled) and brown (unhulled) sesame seeds, which btw made it to my List of 35 Brown Vegetables (+ Photos!), black sesame seeds have a nutty, earthy, and slightly bitter flavor.
 Similar to all other seeds, they have a firm and crunchy texture.

 Uses: A popular way to prepare black sesame seeds is to make black sesame paste which could then be used as fillings or flavorings in many Asian desserts and baking.
 From using black sesame paste as a filling in buns, in rice flour balls (like this tang yuan), to ice cream!
-For savory recipes, try some black sesame-crusted tofu or black sesame hummus!
+For savory recipes, try some black sesame-crusted tofu!

-P.S. it’s also great as garnish for Asian-inspired recipes such as this 30-Minute Rainbow Poke Bowl, or this Quick and Easy Sticky Tempeh recipe!
+P.S. it’s also great as garnish for Asian-inspired recipes such as this quick and easy sticky tempeh or sticky tofu bowl recipe!

 25. Poppy Seeds